 These watches are far more advanced than the standard field watches of yore, equipped with all kinds of features intended to help the men and women in the most dangerous situations.

 The Luminox Aticama Field line includes various watches that are field watch-inspired, albeit with modern twists.

-The closest to a classic field watch is probably the Atacama 1929 (find its price on Amazon).
+The closest to a classic field watch is probably the Atacama 1929.
 This quartz analog watch comes with a brown leather band and day and date windows.
-Though the face isn’t as high contrast as a classic field watch, Luminox makes up for this with their patented luminescent face that lights up without battery or external light source.
+Though the face isn’t as high in contrast as a classic field watch, Luminox makes up for this with its patented luminescent face that lights up without a battery or external light source.

 With its roots in simpler times (at least in terms of technology), the classic field watch seems poised to remain a popular item for generations to come.
 You would be wise to keep it in mind the next time you’re in the market for a wristwatch.

 For a more affordable option, the Bertucci A-2T hits many of the same notes as the Hamilton.

 Bertucci is an American watchmaking company that started in 2003, and its focus is entirely on making high-performance field watches.